 In recent years, collagen supplements have rapidly gained traction among health and beauty enthusiasts.
 Some enthusiasts claim that collagen is the ultimate anti-aging supplement.
 But what is collagen, and what does it do?
+Is there any benefits of collagen for men also?

 Collagen is an essential protein that keeps skin, muscles, and bones strong and healthy.
 As people age, their bodies produce less collagen, which can contribute to wrinkled skin, lax muscles, and fragile bones.
 Decreased production of collagen can also result from poor diet, smoking, high sugar intake, and over-exposure to UV rays.